linrax: A JAX Compatible, Simplex Method Linear Program Solver: Introduction

 \subsection{Contributions}

-In this paper, we present \linrax{}, an open-source implementation of the simplex algorithm in JAX, available on both PyPI and GitHub\footnote{The PyPI package name is \linrax{}, and the repository url is \kw{https://github.com/gtfactslab/linrax}.}.
-Our implementation includes modifications to the classic algorithm to satisfy strict JAX \emph{tracibility} requirements, and therefore enjoys JIT compilation, automatic differentiability, and GPU parallelization.
-It is especially suited for solving relatively small-sized LPs with high precision, which are embedded as a subroutine in more complex JAX programs (as they are used in modern control pipelines).
-In comparison with other JAX optimizers, \linrax{} easily handles problems with linearly dependent constraints, something which causes convergence delays or even outright failures in gradient-based methods.
+This work presents \linrax{}, an open-source implementation of the simplex algorithm in JAX, available on PyPI and GitHub\footnote{The PyPI package name is \linrax{}, and the repository url is \kw{https://github.com/gtfactslab/linrax}.}.
+Our implementation modifies the classic algorithm to satisfy strict JAX \emph{tracibility} requirements, and therefore enjoys JIT compilation, automatic differentiability, and GPU parallelization.
+It is especially suited for solving relatively small-sized LPs with high precision, and when embedded as a subroutine in more complex JAX programs (as is common in modern control pipelines).
+Compared to other JAX optimizers, \linrax{} easily handles problems with linearly dependent constraints, something which causes convergence delays or even outright failures in gradient-based methods.

-In Section~\ref{sec:safe_control}, we demonstrate the usage of \linrax{} to solve a safe control problem.
-Specifically, we compute a control ``nudge'' that minimally perturbs a nominal input trajectory to ensure robust safety, leveraging reachability analysis and automatic differentiation through LPs.
-Later, Section~\ref{sec:lps_in_JAX} discusses the incompatibility between JAX and traditional simplex-based approaches, in particular the handling of dependent constraints.
-Our solution to this problem, ``marking'' entries of the tableau between the phase one and phase two problems, is described in Section~\ref{subsec:jax_tracing}.
+In Section~\ref{sec:safe_control}, we use \linrax{} to solve a safe control problem by computing a control ``nudge'' that minimally perturbs a nominal input trajectory to ensure robust safety, leveraging reachability analysis and automatic differentiation through LPs.
+Section~\ref{sec:lps_in_JAX} pinpoints the incompatibility between JAX and traditional simplex-based approaches, namely the handling of dependent constraints.
+Our solution, special handling of the auxiliary variables in the ratio test, is described in Section~\ref{subsec:jax_tracing}.
 Finally, Section~\ref{sec:contributions} examines the interface of \linrax{}, and compares it to existing LP solvers, both in and outside of the JAX ecosystem.
 We show that \linrax{} is competitive with finely-tuned solvers on relatively small problems, and when embedded in a more complex optimization-based pipeline as intended, \linrax{} excels compared to these other solvers.